Shaw v. Reno: Impact

-While Shaw intended to construct limitations on using race to gerrymander districts, it fell short to live up to those expectations.
-The Shaw v.
-Reno decision led to different interpretations as questions were left unanswered.
-The result of Shaw led to a mixed reaction and, soon after, lawsuits were filed against majority-Black districts in some southern states such as Florida, Georgia, and Louisiana.
+While Shaw intended to construct limitations on using race to gerrymander districts, it fell short of those expectations.
+The court's decision left questions unanswered and produced a mixed reaction.
+Soon after, lawsuits were filed against majority-Black districts in southern states such as Florida, Georgia, and Louisiana.
 Shaw also does not add or address the criteria needed for creating districts.
-"Highly irregular" districts are called into question but Shaw does not unpack what that means.
-The impact of Shaw goes far beyond the case decision and has since paved the wave for future Supreme Court cases.
-Supreme Court cases, which build on Shaw, focus on majority-minority districts and try to answer if race can be used to redistrict districts.
+"Highly irregular" districts were called into question, but Shaw does not unpack what that means.
+Later cases that built on Shaw focused on majority-minority districts, trying to answer if race can be used to redistrict districts.
 Grofman adds that he does not believe Shaw to be a game-changer, but he does emphasize that while their consequences might not be as far-reaching, its succeeding cases are.
 While Shaw failed to set clear criteria for gerrymandering, Shaw impacted the future of voting rights.The significance of the Shaw v.
 Reno decision is heavily debated but it is known that it had a lasting impact on how the Voting Rights Act was going to be enforced and the structure of the U.S. political system.

-Related Cases
+Related cases

 In the aftermath of the Shaw v.
 Reno decision, the Supreme Court reexamined the topic of racial gerrymandering in the other court cases.
 In Bush v.
 Vera, the state of Texas planned to add additional congressional districts after the 1990 census.
 These redistricting measures were found to be unconstitutional and in the decision of this case, Justice Sandra Day O'Connor referred back to her opinion from Shaw v.
 Reno.
 She noted that under the standard of "strict scrutiny", the districts were irregularly shaped and used race as a deciding factor.
 The redistricting plans of this case were overturned and the overall decision aligned with that of the Shaw case.
 Likewise, Miller v.
 Johnson is another case that was influenced by Shaw.
 In Miller v.
 Johnson, Georgia's racial gerrymandering was questioned to violate the Equal Protection Clause, as it aimed to create a majority-Black district.
-Justices looked to Shaw v.
-Reno for guidance as they ruled on the legality of racial gerrymandering.
+Justices looked to Shaw for guidance as they ruled on the legality of racial gerrymandering.
 Using the Shaw v.
 Reno decision, the justices decided that using racial reasons for redistricting is unconstitutional.
-Since Georgia's General Assembly used “race for its own sake and not other districting principles,” their actions were rendered unconstitutional.
+Since Georgia's General Assembly used "race for its own sake and not other districting principles," their actions were rendered unconstitutional.